 Normalizing rejection makes it much easier to dust yourself off and approach your next interview with more confidence.
 Remember that rejection happens for you, not to you.

 When you walk into a job interview with the mentality that you’re there to have a conversation and explore if the role is a good fit, you can put your nerves to rest knowing that -chosen or not - you’ll get the answer that’s right for you.

 As a general statistic, the average job posting receives around 250 resumes.
 Boost your confidence by reminding yourself - you received an interview invitation from all those applicants.
 This interview invitation means that the interviewer wants you to be a fit for their job!
 A hiring manager does not want to spend endless hours filtering through resumes and interviewing 'dud' candidates.
 Remember, they WANT you to succeed in the interview.

 And, if you happen to walk into the rare situation where the interviewer is unsupportive or purposefully trying to make you nervous, it’s probably not a healthy place to work.
 Politely excuse yourself from the interview (yes, you can do that!) knowing that YOU are in control, and the right opportunity is around the corner.

-Read more articles about preparing for your upcoming job interview.
+if you'd like more help preparing for an upcoming job interview.